 For many families it is important to know that the Head teacher of their child’s school is suitably experienced and will ensure your child is as important to us, as they are to you.

-Emily Devane - Senior Deputy Headteacher
+Emily Devane - Associate Headteacher

 I joined Royds Hall in April 2019 as Senior Deputy Headteacher with responsibility for pastoral (working with Mrs Wood), ensuring all our students are supported to achieve their personal best at school.
 I ensure that form time sessions are designed to facilitate students to develop academically, socially and emotionally.